 Arthritis, Veterans and the U.S. Military

-Report on the epidemic of arthritis among service members and veterans and the direct consequence of injuries and physical stresses from time served in the military.
+Synopsis: Report on the epidemic of arthritis among service members and veterans and the direct consequence of injuries and physical stresses from time served in the military.
+Arthritis is an umbrella term that refers to more than 100 different musculoskeletal diseases.
+The World Health Organization ranks osteoarthritis (OA) fourth among diseases having the greatest impact on years of life lost due to disability

 How Arthritis is Threatening Veterans and the U.S. Military: Report on the epidemic of arthritis among service members and veterans and the direct consequence of injuries and physical stresses from time served in the military.